L-Citrulline vs Citrulline Malate

 Are these supplements safe for people with high blood pressure?

-L-citrulline may help lower blood pressure by improving blood flow, but consult a healthcare provider before use, especially if you are on blood pressure medication.
+Although L-citrulline increases blood flow and may help lower blood pressure, see a healthcare provider before use, particularly if you use blood pressure medication.

 How long does it take for these supplements to work?